khushityagi26/amazon-clone/README.md

 # amazon-clone
-this is my first git repository
+This is my first git repository
+Author - khushii tyagi